 IntroductionWhat school kid has not heard of such famous American Revolutionary War heroes as George Washington, Paul Revere, John Paul Jones, and Patrick Henry?
 Unfortunately many of the people who helped the United States win its independence from Great Britain are not given the recognition they fully deserve.
 These people are American Revolutionary War women who played a key role in Americas fight for independence.
 These women overcame the discrimination of that period and contributed in such ways as nursing injured soldiers, spying on the enemy, and even by directly fighting the enemy.
-Below you will find a list of many of these women with interesting facts and information about how they helped in Americas War for Independence.
+Below you will find a list of many of these women with a short description of each.
+These interesting facts include information about who they were, how they helped in Americas War for Independence, and why some of them are famous.

 Click here for a great selection of Amazon.com books about American Revolutionary War Women.